R. Kelly Says He Won't Testify at His Sex Trafficking Trial

 Kelly has vehemently denied the allegations, claiming that the accusers were groupies who wanted to take advantage of his fame and fortune until the #MeToo movement turned them against him.

 Members of the media and the public haven’t actually seen the jailed Kelly in person.
-The judge has barred people not directly involved in the case from the courtroom in what she called a coronavirus precaution.
+U.S. District Judge Ann Donnelly has barred people not directly involved in the case from the courtroom in what she called a coronavirus precaution.

-This story has been corrected to reflect that the judge's last name is Donnelly, not Connelly.